visforvali/eng201-oer/_pages/feedback.md

 By practicing figuring out &mdash; from a finite set of options &mdash; which bullet points apply to your draft, you'll get better at recognizing similar issues on your own, making you better able to independently revise your writing across the curriculum.

-> ###### Important!
-> Drafts of high-stakes writing are scored on the basis of completion.
-Drafts that actively work towards the project's stated purpose, engage with the material, and are unafraid of "getting things wrong" on the way to figuring things out are accepted and will be marked "C" for "Credit."
-If I can't accept a draft for credit for substantive reasons, I'll mark it "N" for "No Credit."
-{: .block-warning }

 Be sure to also review my responses to you and your classmates in #classroom discussion and #team activities.
 More information about assessment of high-stakes projects is on the [Alt-Grading System](/eng201-oer/pages/alt-grading){:target="_blank"} page.

 > ###### Attention!
 > Receiving credit for one draft doesn't mean you don't need to revise or guarantee that you'll receive credit for the next draft.
 In fact, **revision between drafts is mandatory.**
 {: .block-warning }

+# A Note on Scoring

+> ###### Important!
+> Drafts of high-stakes writing are scored on the basis of completion.
+Drafts that actively work towards the project's stated purpose, engage with the material, and are unafraid of "getting things wrong" on the way to figuring things out are accepted and will be marked "C" for "Credit."
+If I can't accept a draft for credit for substantive reasons, I'll mark it "N" for "No Credit." **"N" scores are given if you don't submit a draft or if your submission doesn't demonstrate a connection to the assignment or to our course content thus far.**
+{: .block-warning }

+Drafts are ungraded to allow you to experiment with how you implement feedback without fear of penalty.

+You might be used to writing courses where you're explicitly told what to do, as though writing and revision are processes that belong to someone else &mdash; processes of making corrections that another person notices and tells you how to fix.
+In reality, revision has to start and end with you!
+But since writing is also as an activity of thought that's socially, collaboratively improved, my role as your writing instructor is to provide you with guidance and just enough direction for you to be able to apply your own thinking and figure out what to do with each item on your own after attempting to locate it in your own work on your own.
+This allows you to think through how to say something &mdash; what research or other work needs to be done in order to say something &mdash; and then decide how you need to put it into action, based on feedback during workshop weeks and all my answers to all your questions each week.

+After each workshop week, I’ll add feedback in bullet points to the General Feedback page on the website.

 ## How to Use This List ✅